What is the STS National Database?

 ACSD Public Reporting

 ACSD participants can elect to publicly report outcomes for isolated aortic valve replacement (AVR), isolated coronary artery bypass grafting (CABG), and/or AVR and CABG combined.
 ACSD public reporting became available in late 2010.
 Mitral valve replacement/repair (MVRR) and MVRR+CABG reporting is intended for 2018.
-Almost 60% of ACSD participants are currently enrolled in public reporting.
+More than 60% of ACSD participants are currently enrolled in public reporting.

 STS publicly reports ACSD participant results at both the hospital and surgical group levels.
 Data for hospital-level public reporting are analyzed using the 10-digit hospital National Provider Identifier number.
 Data for surgical group-level public reporting are analyzed using the 5-digit participant identification number.
 Published data are identical to composite measure results provided to participants in their harvest report.